-An Autobahn Racing License will be required to compete in all wheel to wheel racing events except for karting.
+An Autobahn Competition License will be required to compete in all wheel to wheel racing events.
 This has been implemented to ensure that all participants are familiar with the rules and situations that can arise in a racing environment.

-All competition licenses must be renewed every year by submitting at a minimum a license renewal form, providing information of the racing experience during the previous two years, and any other forms including the medical exam form when necessary.
-A completed physical examination form must always be on file.
-The examination date must be no more than three months prior to the date of application.
+- To obtain a Competition License driver must successfully complete the required Autobahn Competition School or approved equivalent. - All new License holders will be on a provisional basis until three (3) events have been completed successfully without incident. - For automatic yearly renewal prior to expiration, a driver must participate in a minimum of three races the prior year.
+Failure to do so requires license renewal prior to the first competition date of the following year.
+Licenses need to be renewed when the medical forms expire. - A completed physical examination form must always be on file.
 A new medical examination form must be submitted every 5 years for drivers 39 and under; every three years for drivers 40-49; every two years for drivers 50-69; and every year for drivers age 70 and over.

+All license forms can be found at www.autobahnmembers.com under the racing tab.